-I am a Web Designer & Front-end Developer with 12 years commercial experience, author of CSS3 Foundations, and graduate of Internet Technology.
-I create successful websites that are thoughtfully designed and built with performance and best practices in mind.
+I am a Front-end Developer with 12 years commercial experience, author of CSS3 Foundations, and graduate of Internet Technology.
+I create successful websites that are fast, easy to use, and built with best practices.

-My clients have found that hiring a hybrid web designer/front-end developer has saved them time and money, made it easier to grow their website alongside their business, and makes for a product that is consistently of high quality.
+My clients have found that hiring me has saved them time and money, made it easier to grow their website alongside their business, and made for a product that is consistently of high quality.

 Working with Ian was better than expected and we had really high expectations.
 He is an incredibly talented developer but what really makes him stand out is his work ethic and steady approach.
 Time after time, and without us asking, he added enhancements and improvements that resulted in a better end product for us and our clients.

 I take great pride in not only being able to complete work to the high standard you expect but also go the extra mile wherever possible.
 I enjoy getting to know a business, its goals, and how I can best apply myself to make sure your website succeeds.
 For established clients, I particularly like analysing their metrics and making data-based decisions and recommendations, leading to better rates of success.

 I can quickly and efficiently join your team using continuous-integration methods and tools such as Git and Agile.

 This is a list of my foundational front-end development skills.
 I'm also familiar with many tools and frameworks that fall under these main categories.
 If you're curious as to whether I can use X, Y or Z, just ask!
 See my philosophy on using web technology.

 I write standards based code that is semantic, accessible, search-engine friendly, easy to maintain, cross browser compatible, and performant.